This analysis is based on charities spending £1M to over £10M on advertising. Be on the lookout for data and insight on the following advertisers:

 Did it deliver?

 As with Cancer research – visits fall during the campaign period, but only by an average of 1k a day (27 – 26k).
-Overall visits for the group were down by 2%, so at a visit level it just seems to be maintaining.
+Overall visits for the group were down by 2% – a visit level which is on the industry average.

 Despite a decrease in visits, in 2021 they raised over £11M with Coffee Morning, and as with Race for Life – LTV and returning donors are huge factors in continuing with the event.